DanielMeixner/fretboardking/implementation/README.md

 # Modern Redesign (2025)

-FretboardKing now features a beautiful, modern UI inspired by Material and Fluent design systems:
+Fretboard-King now features a beautiful, modern UI inspired by Material and Fluent design systems:
 - Modern color palette, elegant spacing, and premium typography
 - Subtle animations and transitions for interactivity
 - Redesigned buttons, modals, and controls for a high-end feel